MatthewPN/Customer-Support-Chatbot/README.md

 The ".from" and ".to" are essentially text files where each new line / return is a new entry.
 Each new line / return has to be lined up with eachother in order to train correctly.

 ### Bayes Layer Data
+Modify Bayes Layer Data:

+- All questions and answers that are fed into the layer are within the QuestionAnswer.txt file,
+	which needs to be in the same directory as the Main1.py file.
+The file path to this file must correct
+	in trainAgent() within the Main1.py file.
+-The format is as follows:
+	Question::Answer (the :: delimites the end of the question and begginning of the answer.

+To train, do the following:
+    1. Fill the question answer file with data that you want to use.
+	2. Make sure the file is in the same directory as Main1.py.
+	3. Make sure the file paths in Main1.py are correct.
+	4. Run the trainAgent function.
+In order to re-train with new data, the same process is followed, but make sure to
+	delete all .p files within the same directory as Main1.py first.